-Because of the unusual circumstances under which the Bulletin was produced-part in Vienna and part in Washington-inconsistencies in style and a few misspellings were unavoidable.
+Because of the unusual circumstance Because of the bulkula circumstances un-der which the Bulketin was produced-part in Vienna and part in Washington-incon-sistencies in style and a few misspellings were unavoidable.
 These do not affect meanings.
-But inasmuch as the Bulletin is the official minutes of the General Conference session, we feel we should point out places where meanings are not clear, or where facts are wrong.
-To our knowledge, only six cases of this type occurred:
+But inasmuch as the Bulketin is the official minutes of the General Conference session, we feel we should point out places where fore one official for the fore of the fore of the fore official meanings are not clear, or where facts are wrong.
+To our knowledge, only six cases of

-Bulletin No. 5, page 8, column 2.
-Instead of the statement, "she has been responsible for distributing more than 100,000 Bibles in Ethiopia," substitute, "she has been responsible for distributing about 13,000 Bibles and 351,000 Gospels."
+Meanings are not clear, of white lasts are wrong.
+To our knowledge, only six cases of this type occurred: Bulletin No. 5, page 8, column 2.
+Instead of the statement, "she has been responsible for distributing more than 100,000 Bibles and 351,000 Gospels."
 Bulletin No. 7, page 11, column 3, lines 51 and 52.
-Though the general style followed in the Bulletin to indicate words to be deleted from the new Manual is to enclose them in parentheses, in this instance the expression, "ordained as minister or as elder." though parentheses, in this instance the expression, "ordained as minister or as elder," though enclosed in parentheses, is not to be deleted.
+Though the general style followed in the Bulletin to indicate words to be deleted from the new Manual is to enclose them in parentheses, in this instance the expression, "ordained as minister or as clear," though enclosed in parentheses is not to be deleted.
 It is to appear in parentheses in the new Manual.
 Manual.

+Manual.
 Bulletin No. 9, page 31, column 3.
-The following words, as new material, should have been in italics: "the secretary and associate secretaries of the Ellen G. White Estate, the speaker of the Breath of Life, the speaker of Faith for Today, the speaker of It Is Written, and the speaker of the Voice of Prophecy."
+The fol-lowing words, as new material, should have been in italics: "the secretary and associate secretaries of the Ellen G. White Estate, the speaker of the Breath of Life, the speaker of Faith for Today, the speaker of 11 is Written, and the speaker of the Voice of Prophecy."

-Bulletin No. 9, page 31, column 4.
-The last three lines of Article II-Standing Committees should read: "no division have less than (two) eight members on the Nominating Committee."
+Builetin No. 9, page 31, column 4.
+The last three lines of Article II-Standing Commit-tees should read: "no division have less than tees should read: "no division have less than (two) eight members on the Nominating Committee."
 Bulletin No. 9, page 32, column 1.
-Under Article (XIII) IX, Section 1, the italicized words "and the Officers" should have been deleted.
+Under Artclei (XIII) IX, Section 1, the italicized words "and the Officers" should have been deleted